-Our focus is to learn from, and fundamentally prevent, future incidents from happening.
+Our focus is to learn from past experiences and fundamentally prevent future incidents from happening.
 That is why every High Potential Incident (HPI) undergoes a thorough investigation.
-Each investigation is shared amongst the WHS group to discuss findings, lessons learned and implementation of any required controls.
-By sharing with our teams across the group it creates a forum of open communication to revisit similar incidents on-site and conduct analysis of other methods or implementation of safety controls.
+Each investigation is shared among the WHS group to discuss findings, lessons learned and implementation of any required controls.
+Sharing with our teams across the group creates a forum of open communication to revisit similar incidents on-site and conduct analysis of other methods or implementation of safety controls.
 Our key WHS components continue to include:

-- > Ensuring a fully functioning Safety Management System - > Utilisation of the MYOSH system for recording WHS related information and data (i.e. reporting, risk assessing, document control, training, internal auditing and inspections) - > The reporting and investigation of all incidents and illnesses.
+- > Ensuring a fully functioning Safety Management System - > The utilisation of the myosh system for recording WHS related information and data (i.e. reporting, risk assessing, document control, training, internal auditing and inspections) - > The reporting and investigation of all incidents and illnesses.
 Especially those that are HPIs where a Full Cause Analysis (FCA) is completed - > Relevant WHS training of our supervisors and managers (both external and internal) - Injury and illness prevention and management procedures, risk management procedures, and workplace health and safety training procedures